lawsnm/Agentic-Commerce-Architecture/README.md

 - Interface Segregation: Branches interfaces for AI, payments, email, and euthentication layers

 ### Intellectual Property Notice
 This repository is a portfolio abstraction of a production architecture.
 Business branding, revenue models, market-specific logic, and proprietary workflows have been removed to protect intellectual property.
+Note: Provided information has been renamed to protect the legal ownership